-- Add to Any Share Buttons – Share buttons for your pages including AddToAny’s universal sharing button, Facebook, Twitter, Google+, Pinterest, WhatsApp and many more.
+- Add to Any Share Buttons – Share buttons for your pages including AddToAny’s universal sharing button, Facebook, Twitter, Google+, Pinterest, WhatsApp, and many more.

-- Anti-Spam– We have been using this powerful anti-spam plugin and have found it to eliminate most all of our comment spam, contact form spam, registration spam, trackback spam, pingback spam, and every other type of WordPress spam.
+- Anti-Spam– We have been using this powerful anti-spam plugin and have found it to eliminate almost all of our comment spam, contact form spam, registration spam, trackback spam, pingback spam, and every other type of WordPress spam.
 Best of all it is totally FREE.

 - Collapsing Categories – This very handy plugin allows you to show your post categories and then expand them to show the post titles within each.